British Isles – A Natural History

 British Isles – A Natural History is an eight-part documentary series produced by the BBC Natural History Unit and presented by Alan Titchmarsh.
-Originally broadcast in the UK on BBC1 from September to November 2004, it took viewers on a journey from the formation of what is now the British Isles some 3 billion years ago to the present day, revealing how natural and human forces have shaped the landscape.
+Originally broadcast in the UK on BBC One from September to November 2004, it took viewers on a journey from the formation of what is now the British Isles some 3 billion years ago to the present day, revealing how natural and human forces have shaped the landscape.
 Each of the 50-minute episodes was followed by a 10-minute short specific to each region of the British Isles.
 In 2007, the BBC made a companion series about British wildlife called The Nature of Britain, also presented by Titchmarsh.